Our Childcare Journey

 2014

-Kelly is appointed Chief Executive.
-Glennie remains as Chairman of the Kindercare Board.
+in April of 2014, Kelly Wendelborn, Glennie's son was appointed Chief Executive.
+Glennie remains actively involved as Chair of the Kindercare Board.

 2015